KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 ### DjangoCon US Website and Design

-A number of people commented that they really loved the t-shirt and bag this year.
+A number of people have commented that they've really loved the t-shirt and bag this year.

 Our wonderful designer Joni Trythall of YupGup did a [DjangoCon US Design Reflection](https://jonitrythall.com/dcus-design-reflection) featuring all of our designs since 2018.